PhilterPaper/Perl-PDF-Builder/README.md

 Strawberry Perl for Windows), no other tools or manually-installed prereqs are needed (worst case, you can unpack the `.tar.gz` file and copy files into place yourself!).
-Currently there are no compiles and links (Perl extensions) done during the install process, only copying of .pm Perl module files.
+Currently there are no compiles and links (Perl extensions) done during the install process, only copying of .pm Perl module files, and running of a test suite.

 A package installer such as "cpan" (included with Strawberry Perl and some other systems) can retrieve the package, unpack and copy files, and run